-Research and development spending in relation to GDP 2017.

-Data source: OECD, LCCI, FSO.
+Data source for research and development spending in relation to GDP: OECD, LCCI, FSO.
 Public spending on research and development: Kellermann and Schlag (2012), Prange (2011).
-GDP: OSL (National Accounts).
+GDP: OSL (National Accounts)

-In 2017, research and development spending by industrial member companies of the Liechtenstein Chamber of Commerce and Industry (LCCI) amounted to CHF 546 million, corresponding to 8.6% of Liechtenstein GDP.
-Significantly more than half of this is probably attributable to Liechtenstein, since over 50% of research and development employees of LCCI member companies work in Liechtenstein.
+In 2016, research and development spending by industrial member companies of the Liechtenstein Chamber of Commerce and Industry (LCCI) amounted to CHF 485 million, corresponding to 7.9% of Liechtenstein GDP.
+Significantly more than half of this is probably attributable to Liechtenstein, since almost 60% of the LCCI's research and development employees work in Liechtenstein.
 Unfortunately, there is no research and development data for all companies in Liechtenstein.
-However, taking into account the LCCI data (and the domestic share of LCCI employment in research) and the fact that LCCI member companies account for "only" around two-thirds of total industrial employment in Liechtenstein, it can plausibly be concluded that Liechtenstein is ahead of the three OECD countries with the highest share of research spending in relation to GDP 2017 - South Korea (4.6%), Israel (4.5%) and Sweden (3.3%) - and also ahead of Austria (3.2%), Germany (3.0%), Japan (3.2%), the OECD average (2.4%), and Switzerland (3.4%).
-In Liechtenstein, research and development spending takes place almost exclusively in the private sector (especially industry and manufacturing).
-According to estimates, public spending on research and development was around 1% of all research and development spending in 2003 and 2008 (in Switzerland in 2017 around 28%, EU average of 33%).
+However, taking into account the LCCI data (and the domestic share of LCCI employment in research) and the fact that LCCI member companies account for only slightly more than half of total industrial employment in Liechtenstein, it can plausibly be concluded that Liechtenstein is ahead of the three OECD countries with the highest share of research spending in relation to GDP - Israel (4.3%), South Korea (4.2%), and Sweden (3.3%) - and also ahead of Austria (3.1%), Germany (2.9%), Japan (3.1%), the OECD average (2.3%), and Switzerland (2015: 3.4%).
+In Liechtenstein, research and development spending is almost exclusively in the private sector (especially industry and manufacturing).
+According to estimates, public spending on research and development was about 1% of all research and development spending in 2003 and 2008 (in Switzerland in 2015 about 27%, EU average of 35%).